 Minimum Volume Commitments.
 We have certain agreements that require counterparties to transport or throughput a minimum volume over an agreed upon period.
-At June 30, 2020 and December 31, 2019, counterparty deficiencies associated with contracts with customers and buy/sell arrangements that include minimum volume commitments for which we have remaining performance obligations and the customers still have the ability to meet their obligations totaled \$50 million and \$42 million, respectively.
-Billed counterparty deficiencies of \$19 million and \$22 million at June 30, 2020 and December 31, 2019, respectively, were recorded as a liability.
-Unbilled counterparty deficiencies of \$31 million and \$20 million at June 30, 2020 and December 31, 2019, respectively, were not reflected in our Condensed Consolidated Financial Statements.
+At March 31, 2020 and December 31, 2019, counterparty deficiencies associated with contracts with customers and buy/sell arrangements that include minimum volume commitments totaled \$22 million and \$42 million, respectively, of which \$18 million and \$22 million, respectively, was recorded as a contract liability.
+The remaining balance of \$4 million and \$20 million at March 31, 2020 and December 31, 2019, respectively, was related to deficiencies for which the counterparties had not met their contractual minimum commitments and were not reflected in our Condensed Consolidated Financial Statements as we had not yet billed or collected such amounts.

 Contract Balances.
 Our contract balances consist of amounts received associated with services or sales for which we have not yet completed the related performance obligation.
-The following table presents the change in the Topic 606 contract liability balance during the six months ended June 30, 2020 (in millions):
+The following table presents the change in the contract liability balance during the three months ended March 31, 2020 (in millions):